al42and/WSDolefuls/README.md

 # WSDolefuls
 Working with WSD scanner from Linux

+# This project is abandoned

+I was moving and sold the printer/scanner that inspired me to start this adventure.
+Now, I don't have a device to do any testing, and WSD was never a thing that sparked joy in me.

+Feel free to use this code for reference, or take a look at [Patrick Roncagliolo's project](https://github.com/roncapat/WSD-python), that is actively developed and better written.

+# Description

 Currently, it is single script that can scan an image using default settings.
 Nothing fancy, quite contrary.